bsandham/bsandham/README.md

-Repo for:
+### Ben's Personal Repo For:
-- Personal Projects
+# - Personal Projects
+    - Arbitrage Betting Script, Dark & Darker Market API
-- University Modules
+# - University Modules
+    - Anything I'm Studying
-- Degree Apprenticeship Portfolio
+# - Degree Apprenticeship Portfolio
+    - For EPA

 <!--
 **bsandham/bsandham** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.